tuosuniversity/Vellum/Output/EN/How_Stopping_Can_Get_You_Started/Chapter_5_Physical_Anchors_for_the_Stop.md

 ## Article 1

-### **SEO-Optimized Title: Unlock Your Reality: How Quantum Collapse Explains Conscious Manifestation in Mindfulness**
+###  Unlock Your Reality: How Quantum Collapse Explains Conscious Manifestation in Mindfulness**

 **Article Body:**